AAVSO/VStar/trunk/ReadMe.txt

 o DOS shell: vstar.bat
 o ant run

-Try opening a data file:
+Try opening a sample data file:

 1. Select "New Star from File..." from the File menu.
 2. Navigate to the vstar/data menu via the file dialog.